SAP-samples/teched2023-XP186v/README.md

 Again go to https://discovery-center.cloud.sap/ and open the “Mission Catalog”.

-Search for the mission “Getting Started with SAP BTP Enterprise Account”.
+Search for the mission **Getting Started with SAP BTP Enterprise Account**.
 Open and start the mission.
 Again, go through the cards of the project board ad follow the instructions until you have completed the mission.